ShishirPatil/gorilla/data/README.md

 <img src="https://github.com/ShishirPatil/gorilla/blob/gh-pages/assets/img/logo.png" width=50% height=50%>

-Wants Gorilla to use your API?
-Wants to train your own Gorilla with the dataset?
-Learn about the entire workflow and how to contribute to Gorilla API App Store!
-Gorilla API App Store intends to enhance LLM's capability to use tools through API calls.
-We appreciate everyone's effort and contribution!
+Teach Gorilla how to use your API!
+Learn about the entire workflow, and how to contribute to Gorilla API Store!
+Gorilla API Store intends to enhance LLM's capability to use tools through API calls.
+We appreciate everyone's effort and contributions!
+THIS WILL ALWAYS REMAIN OPEN SOURCE.

 ## How to Contribute?